 All electronic waste on the Puget Sound campus is recycled in one of the following ways:

 GreenPC Electronic Recycling is a certified member of the State of Washington’s E-Cycle Washington Program, which has strict requirements regarding disposal of electronic waste as outlined in state code.
 The state also maintains a list of approved e-waste collectors.

-Through PrintGreen, instituted in Fall 2012, students are allotted 750 free prints each semester.
-After 750 prints, a student pays 10 cents per print.
-Based on records of past usage, the majority of students never go beyond the 750 free prints available to them each semester.
+Through PrintGreen, instituted in Fall 2012, students were allotted 750 free prints each semester - an amount that the majority of students did not exceed based on past usage records.
+Now, as of Fall 2017, students are allotted 2250 print credits for the entire academic year including summer semester.
+After 2250 prints, a student pays 10 cents per print.
 The ultimate goal of PrintGreen is to provide students with better information on the environmental impact of their printing and to promote the sustainable use of campus resources.
 See more about PrintGreen.

 TS works to provide venues which allow many paper-based activities to move online, including:

 Recycling bins are placed prominently in all computing labs, Print & Copy Services, and TS offices.